 Global attention has been drawn to the unique growth path that India is following.
 In many countries, economic growth has signified a shift from agriculture to industries; in India, there is a shift from agriculture to the service sector.
 There is a view that liberalisation and reforms have contributed to the growth of the sector.
 With rising incomes, there is more discretionary consumption propelling the growth of services.
 The favourable elasticity of demand for services at high incomes has contributed to the growth of the sector.
 Technological progress and the availability of skilled human resources have led to the growth of the supply of services from information and communication technology, and ICT enabled services.
-Besides, developed countries outsource services leading to a rise in the growth of services.
 The modern emphasis on welfare and community services has also added to the demand for services.
 (Mukherji, 2013).